mtstamp/stamp/README.md

 - **--output**: the output directory for the alignment files of the paired-end reads.

 **Output files:**
-- **bam/sample1_R(1/2).fastq.gz**: the fastq files with barcode and probe information trimmed and stored as an annotation in read description (i.e. XM:Z:1:barcode:probe1:probe2).
+- **bam/sample1_R(1/2).fastq.gz**: the fastq files with barcode and probe information trimmed and stored as an annotation in read description (i.e., XM:Z:1:barcode:probe1:probe2).
 - **consensus.realign.recal/bam/sample1.mtdna.sorted.realign.recal.bam**: the alignment file of paired-end reads generated after base recalibration.
 - **consensus.realign.recal/bam/sample1.mtdna.consensus.bam**: the alignment file of consensus reads.
 Consensus reads are output as single-end reads constructed from paired-end reads with the same barcode (read family).
 Read names are assigned using that of the first paired-end read in a read family.
 The number of paired-end reads and the barcode is recorded in the SAM TAGs "XF" and "XM" of the consensus read.